EndNote version X9.3 is in use at St. Vincent's Hospital Melbourne

-EndNote at St. Vincent's is available for Windows, not Macs.
+EndNote onsite at St. Vincent's is available for Windows, not Macs.

-St. Vincent's Hospital Melbourne has a site licence that allows staff to use EndNote on St. Vincent's PCs which are located on site.
-EndNote X9.3 (version 19) is installed on most PCs, check under Start then Programs.
-If you do not have the EndNote program on your PC, call IT Services on 9231 4000 or 1300 518 001 to request it.
+St. Vincent's Hospital Melbourne has a site licence and EndNote X9.3 (version 19) is installed on most PCs, check under Start then Programs.
+If you do not have the EndNote program on your work computer, call IT Services on 9231 4000 or 1300 518 001 to request it.

-If you anticipate needing access your EndNote while at home then consider creating an account for EndNote Online from your desktop onsite.
+If you anticipate needing access your EndNote while at home only on the odd occasion, then consider creating an account for EndNote Online from your desktop onsite.
 When you set up an account with EndNote Online your EndNote Library is posted to the web and can be accessed with your account name and password from any internet connection.

 For more information Ask a Librarian